 After the operation, then what?

-Other foods that you should avoid
+Foods that you should avoid

 - Spicy foods

-- Strong condiments of spices
+- Strong spices

-Do not do physically intense work, rest as much as possible, go for short and slow walks and avoid stress, all as a part of your recovery.
+Do not do physically intense work, rest as much as possible, go for short and slow walks and avoid stress, all as a part of your recovery.It might interest you...